 No Abrasive Chemicals: There are cleaners with strong chemical elements.
 They might be useful for cleaning stains quickly but will damage your smoker in the long run.
 So I strongly recommend you use mild elements like the ones I’ve mentioned above.

-Cover Your Smoker: Keep your smoker covered when not using to protect it from dirt.
+Cover Your Smoker: Keep your smoker covered when not using it to protect it from dirt.

-Oil the Racks before Cooking: Even though your meat will contain oil and marinating ingredients, you must oil the racks separately before putting the meat in.
+Oil Before Cooking: Even though your meat will contain oil and marinating ingredients, you must oil the racks separately before putting the meat in.
 It’ll prevent the meat from getting stuck on the racks making it easy for you to clean later.

-Dry All Parts before Putting Them Back Inside: After you clean the removable parts of a smoker, dry them all before putting them in.
+Dry All Parts: After you clean the removable parts of a smoker, dry them all before putting them in.

 Use a vinegar-water solution to remove black smoke from the glass.
 If the stain is too stubborn, use only vinegar.